mscsuic/juliusross/pets.md

 At the ripe old age of about 20 (which is 93 in human years) Wispa has some kind of stroke and quickly became immobilized.
 I was pleased to have her for those last days; she will be forever missed.

 ## Update (June 2024)
 Lesson learned: dogs are more expensive that you could possibly imagine (but still worth it).
 Only complaint is that he’s learned to bark!
+All dogs owners in the Chicagoland area should know about Prarie Wolf dog park and Montrose dog beach.